hcholab/sfkit-proxy/README.md

     Note over p1: Reconnect and update external IP end

-  loop Communicate with a peer
+  critical Communicate with a peer
     g1->>p1: TCP to/from 10.0.0.0/24:port

     loop Keep alive